What Is a Bias Blind Spot?

 Unable to see the other car, you made a driving maneuver that easily could have ended in a traffic accident.

-The bias blind spot is similar in that it is something that affects the choices you make, even though you cannot see it.
+The bias blind spot is similar in that it affects the choices you make, even though you cannot see it.
 As you weigh a decision, many factors play a role in your thoughts, yet it is often the factors we are unaware of that may impact these choices in ways we may not have considered.

 How Common Is the Bias Blind Spot?

-Out of 661 participants, only one person stated that they were more biased than the average person.
+Out of 661 participants, only one stated they were more biased than the average person.
 The majority of those in the study, approximately 85%, actually believed that they were less biased, whether or not they exhibited unbiased decision-making.

 “People seem to have no idea how biased they are.
 Whether a good decision-maker or a bad one, everyone thinks that they are less biased than their peers,” explained Carey Morewedge, one of the study’s authors and an associate professor of marketing at Boston University.
-“This susceptibility to the bias blind spot appears to be pervasive, and is unrelated to people’s intelligence, self-esteem, and actual ability to make unbiased judgments and decisions.”

 What Causes the Bias Blind Spot?